South Downs Way, looking toward Beachy Head

 If you’re self-catering, there were supermarkets and convenience stores in most of the towns and villages we stayed in.
 Some had limited hours, though, so be sure to check in advance if you’re planning to pick up supplies.

-Expect to pay around £10-15 for lunch and a pint at a pub, and a bit less if you just grab a sandwich and a soft drink from a cafe.
-Dinner will typically set you back £15+ as well, so it’s easy to hit £75/day or more each for food and accommodation without even trying.
+Expect to pay around £15 for lunch and a drink at a pub, and a bit less if you just grab a sandwich and a soft drink from a cafe.
+Dinner will typically set you back £20+ as well, so it’s easy to hit £100/day or more each for food and accommodation without even trying.

 You’ll be able to save quite a bit on those costs if you carry everything you plan to eat and drink while walking each day instead of buying lunch and snacks, and limit yourself to water in the evenings.
 I’m absolutely not disciplined enough to do that, but who knows, you might be.